Logo

 In this article, we discussed all types of Windows Shell extensions as well as a general approach to their implementation.
 In addition, we described the basic steps for creating a shortcut menu and overlay icon handlers.
 We also examined several pitfalls of implementing these extensions and provided tips on how to overcome them.
 To get the sample project sources, you can initiate the Windows Shell extension download here.

-Apriorit has a team of qualified Windows system developers who can assist you with a Windows project of any complexity.
-Get in contact with us using the form below!
+Apriorit has a team of qualified Windows system engineers and C/C++ expert developers who can assist you with projects of any complexity.

 Tell us about your project